paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14b-small-business-investment-program.md

 <a id="section-697g"></a>
 ## § 697g.
 Foreclosure and liquidation of loans
-**(a) Delegation of authority** In accordance with this section, the Administration shall delegate to any qualified State or local development company (as defined in [section 697(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section697/e&num=0&edition=prelim)) that meets the eligibility requirements of subsection (b)(1) of this section the authority to foreclose and liquidate, or to otherwise treat in accordance with this section, defaulted loans in its portfolio that are funded with the proceeds of debentures guaranteed by the Administration under [section 697 of this title](./chapter-14b-small-business-investment-program.md#section-697).
+**(a) Delegation of authority** In accordance with this section, the Administration shall delegate to any qualified State or local development company (as defined in [section 697(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section697/e&num=0&edition=prelim)) that meets the eligibility requirements of subsection (b)(1) the authority to foreclose and liquidate, or to otherwise treat in accordance with this section, defaulted loans in its portfolio that are funded with the proceeds of debentures guaranteed by the Administration under [section 697 of this title](./chapter-14b-small-business-investment-program.md#section-697).

 **(b) Eligibility for delegation**

-(1) **Requirements** — A qualified State or local development company shall be eligible for a delegation of authority under subsection (a) of this section if—
+(1) **Requirements** — A qualified State or local development company shall be eligible for a delegation of authority under subsection (a) if—

   (A) the company—